 Are you looking for an overview of the company?

 Is the company publicly or privately owned?
-If a company is public, there will be much more information available; if a company is private, it can be very difficult to locate even the most basic information.
+If a company is public, there will be much more information available; if a company is private, it may be more challenging to find some financial information.

 How can I determine if a company is public or private?

 Bloomberg Business Week has a list of public companies.
 You can search by the name of the company at http://www.bloomberg.com/research/common/symbollookup/symbollookup.asp

 In addition, if you go to Yahoo!
 Finance, http://finance.yahoo.com and find the ticker symbol for the company, then the company is a publicly held company.
 A private company does not sell stock to the general public, and the stock is not traded on an exchange.

 Are there any news articles or journal articles that covers the company?

 You can find articles about your company using the following databases.
 Try to be flexible in how you search.
 If necessary, try searching for a product name along with the company name.
 For example, try searching the terms "wearables" or "smartwatches" when you want to find information about the company "Fitbit".

 Are you looking for financial data about the public company?
 Looking at a company's financial performance over a period of several years can give you a clear picture of where it is headed.

 What if I need to research a private company?